-- The taxable turnover threshold in which a business may be eligible for VAT deregistration is below the mandatory VAT registration threshold of Dhs 375,000.
+- A business is eligible for Vat deregistration if taxable turnover is below the mandatory VAT registration threshold of Dhs 375,000.

 - The startup has to register for VAT when it expects to reach the turnover threshold in the following thirty days.

 - If a business is registered for VAT, it is to charge VAT for all sales that are eligible.
-VAT’s standard rate in the UAE is five percent, but some products and services are considered zero-rated or exempt for VAT.
+The standard VAT’s rate in the UAE is five percent while some items are zero-rated or exempt.

-- When a business is registered for VAT, it is able to reclaim VAT that is paid on any purchase that is used for the business.
+- When a business is registered for VAT, it is able to reclaim VAT for business purchases.

-- Through VAT return filing in UAE, customers of a VAT-registered business may be able to claim back the VAT that is paid from your business.
-This means businesses will buy from you if they are registered for VAT as they end up purchasing supplies or services for less.
+- Through VAT return filing in UAE, customers may be able to claim the paid VAT from your business resulting in purchasing supplies or services for less.

 - A VAT registered startup has to file VAT returns regularly.
-This is why it has to make sure that it has regulated tax agents in Dubai, UAE to help to keep accounts updated and tax returns are filed on time.
+The regulated tax agents in Dubai, UAE can help to keep accounts updated and tax returns are filed on time.

 - VAT registration in UAE is great for a startup as it can seem like the small business is a major player in the industry.
 As a startup, you’d want to grow.
-A great way in developing a client base that is steady is by presenting the business as a bigger and more established company than it actually is.
+A great way in developing a steady client base is by presenting the business as an established one.

-- There is an option for startups that have not yet reached the threshold for mandatory VAT registration: voluntary registration for VAT.
-If your startup has annual taxable supplies of anywhere between Dhs187,500 and Dhs375,000, then it can voluntarily register.
+- Startups that haven’t reached the mandatory VAT registration threshold can take voluntary vat registration.
+If annual taxable supplies are between Dhs187,500 and Dhs375,000, then businesses can voluntarily register for vat.

 - Voluntary registration for VAT is great as it allows startup owners not have to worry regarding reaching the threshold for mandatory VAT registration and failing to notify the tax authorities.